nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-export-data-using-document-template-and-automation.md

 **Notes**

-*   Double quotes between elements are optional (CSV format).&nbsp;
+*   Double quotes between elements are optional (CSV format).
 *   If you are going to use the template in order to create an HTML file, you can put HTML tags in the template.
 *   The only thing that differs from Nuxeo usual syntax is FreeMarker's `<list>` element.
 *   Within a document template, whether you use FreeMarker or MVEL, you can use the same variables, functions and XPath expressions that are used in [automation chains]({{page page='content-automation-concepts'}}).
-As document templates and automation chains frequently work together, each context variable set in the automation chain can be used in the template.<br/><br/>
+As document templates and automation chains frequently work together, each context variable set in the automation chain can be used in the template.

 **Other FreeMarker Examples**